Female Friendships in Adulthood – Why Are They Hard to Make?

 Anyone else look back on their childhood and long for the ease and simplicity that once was?
 I know I do.
 I’m not just talking about the obvious annoyances like jobs, bills or responsibility in general.
 I’m talking about everyday life.
-It was so easy having fun, making new friendships and allowing ourselves to dream of what could be!
+It was so easy having fun, making good friends, and allowing ourselves to dream of what could be!
 I remember my parents telling me to “just enjoy being a kid,” because life was so much harder as an adult.
 They were right. (shocker!)

 One area that was a no-brainer back then was friendship.
 You either jived with your classmates and neighborhood kids or ya didn’t.
 You didn’t overthink what you said or how you said it.
-You weren’t afraid to be who you are and that in itself gave us better, more meaningful, and FUN friendships.
+You weren’t afraid to be who you are, and that in itself gave us better, more meaningful, and FUN friendships.

 Childhood Female Friendships